marquee/proto/README.md

 To have additional libraries loaded, list them in `script_libraries` or `style_libraries`.
 They must be served from somewhere else, like a [CDN](http://cdnjs.com/).
 The libraries will be inserted in order, to allow for dependencies to be loaded correctly (eg jQuery before Backbone).
 Any extra markup to be inserted into the `<head>`, like viewport-width `<meta>` tags, can be specified in `extra_head_markup`.

+#### nib

+Proto includes the [nib](http://visionmedia.github.com/nib/) library for Stylus.
+To use in a project, just `import 'nib'` in the `style.styl` file and the provided mixins and helpers will be available.

 ### Gist a project